lithops-cloud/lithops/docs/source/compute_config/azure_vms.md

 ### Lithops configuration for the create or reuse modes

-Edit your lithops config and add the relevant keys:
+Edit your Lithops config and add the relevant keys:

 ```yaml
     lithops: